microsoft/MLOpsPython/docs/custom_container.md

 `mcr.microsoft.com/mlops/python:latest` is built with this [Dockerfile](../environment_setup/Dockerfile).

+**Note:** Additionally mcr.microsoft.com/mlops/python image is also tagged with amlsdk[version] e.g amlsdk1.1.5.1 and githubrelease[version] e.g. githubrelease131681 which helps in tracking the exact version of amlsdk and other python dependencies included in the image.

 In your project you will want to build your own
 Docker image that only contains the dependencies and tools required for your use case.
 This image will be more likely smaller and therefore faster, and it will be totally maintained by your team.

 ## Provision an Azure Container Registry

 An Azure Container Registry is deployed along your Azure ML Workspace to manage models.
 You can use that registry instance to store your MLOps container image as well, or